pace-rs/docs/src/getting_started.md

 the `--at` flag, your time should be in the format `HH:MM`.
 If you don't specify a time, Pace will use the current time.
 Using a different resuming time than the current time is useful if you forgot to resume the activity at the right time, but you want to make sure the time is logged correctly.
+You cannot resume an activity with a resume time in the future.

 ### Showing the Current Activity